• Facebook

 Bowls of ingredients including sliced mushrooms, shallots, garlic and seasonings.

 Start by cutting beef tenderloin into medallions about 3/4 inch thick.
 You can do this by slicing the medallions from a whole tenderloin, or by cutting filet mignon steaks in half cross wise.
-Sear the beef on both sides until it is golden brown.
+Sear the beef on both sides in a skillet until it is golden brown.
 Remove the meat from the pan, then make the sauce by cooking mushrooms, shallots and garlic until they’re tender.
 Add a splash of cognac and let it reduce by half.
-Add the beef broth, Dijon mustard and heavy cream, then bring the sauce to a simmer.
+Stir in the beef broth, Dijon mustard and heavy cream, then bring the sauce to a simmer.
 Pour the sauce over the steak, then garnish with chives and serve.

 Seared steak in a pan.